 Trust in the photographers

 Let the professionals do their work!
 There is no need to take a photo every second.
 The church is usually full with 2 or 3 photographers capturing the intimate moments.
 Do not stand up during mass to take photos, as you will look rude and out of place.
 Another small tip would be to respect the people around, before, during and after the ceremony.
+Do not skip any lines or make a fuss on the altar.

 Do not force them